tryRebooting2023/tryRebooting2023.github.io/index.md

 - [Team Contract Link](#team-contract-link)
 - [Team Members](#team-members)

-### Strategy

-Our project follows the Issue Driven Project Management (IDPM) guidelines.
-Due to very incompatible schedules, all team members will likely only meet in person during class on Monday and Wednesday mornings.
-Our primary mode of communication is done through Discord.
-Furthermore each member is assigned different tasks that are agreed upon between the assigner and assignee, with each task listed as an issue on the [source code repository](https://github.com/tryRebooting2023/askus).

 ### ITS Ask Us Overview

 The goal of this project is to improve the searching effectiveness of the University of Hawaii's Ask Us search engine, which takes in user queries and attempts to return a list of IT-related articles that may help the users resolve their IT issues.
 We will be attempting to implement an AI search engine which will hopefully alleviate the need to contact the IT help desk representative.